Maritime and Naval Museums in Britain and Ireland

 The National Small Boat Register is maintained by the National Maritime Museum Cornwall.

 People who might like to sail on a classic vessel may find useful information in periodicals such as the British monthly magazines Classic Boat (Leon House, 233 High Street, Croydon, Surrey CR9 1HZ, England), and Traditional Boats and Tall Ships (Wild Publishing, 22a Iliffe Yard, London SE17 3QA, England).
-Some of the vessels listed in our Private Non-museum vessels list can be hired, or carry passengers on a fairly regular basis.
 There is a useful list of web-sites for classic boat societies and magazines at the web-site for the Essex smack "Pioneer"

 A new organisation, the Maritime Heritage Trust, has been formed from the merger of "Heritage Afloat" and the Maritime Trust.
 Its primary purpose is to extend support for owners of operational historic vessels in the UK, helping them to lobby for support from British national and regional Government departments, heritage bodies, tourism and educational groups.
 It will work closely with the National Historic Ships organisation (see above).
 It will continue to belong to The Heritage Alliance and the Domestic Passenger Ship Steering Group.
 It will be the UK representative on the board of European Maritime Heritage (see below).